 A healthy, balanced vegan diet rich in beans, nuts, whole grains, fruits, and vegetables—along with a bit of vitamins B12 and D—will give you everything that your body needs.
 But if you often eat on the go and don’t always have time to eat nutritious meals, taking a regular multivitamin might be a good option.

-It’s never too late to turn over a new leaf-you can take control of your health today by going vegetarian.
-Request a free vegetarian starter kit today!
+It’s never too late to turn over a new leaf-you can take control of your health today by going vegan.
+Request a free vegan starter kit today!

 - Eat Right, Live Longer by Dr. Neal Barnard, M.D.